sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

 ## Conclusion

-For such a simple concept, indentation can be super complex which is why even the might Bob was caught out leaving only 2 spaces in his blocks of code (Sorry Bob!).
+For such a simple concept, indentation can be super complex which is why even the mighty Bob was caught out leaving only 2 spaces in his blocks of code (Sorry Bob!) .
 I no longer feel bad for getting this wrong myself!

+> edit Bob: I shamefully admit I used 2 spaces before, now that I compy with PEP8 using 4 spaces I am so much happier, and people reading my code probably too :)

 Indentation is what makes Python beautiful but is also something that can ruin your afternoon so do yourself a favour, get those vim settings in place to automate this and keep it in the back of your mind that a stray space somewhere could be foiling your Python master plans!